Nouuu/CODEC/README.md

 }
 ```

-As we see, wee fill our two dimensional array with all the
+As we see, we fill our two dimensional array with all the
-possibilities, depending of our identity matrix.
+possibilities, depending on our identity matrix.

-### File encode process
+### File encoding process

-For this part, I will just describe the part where we read / write
+For this part, we will just focus on the part where we read / write
 bytes, the rest of the function is just classic file processing.
-Function `function encodeOpti()` in `script.js` will create the encoded
+The `function encodeOpti()` in `script.js` will create the encoded
 file in memory and link it to the download button.

 ```javascript